beyondstorage/beyond-ctl/docs/rfcs/82-add-tee-support.md

 Stdin is saved to </testTee>
 ```

-We can also use the flag `--expect-size` to determine the size of the input file.
+We can also use the flag `--expected-size` to determine the size of the input file.
 For example, the size of the file `exampleTee` is 2MiB:

 ```
-cat exampleTee | byctl tee --expect-size=2MiB example:testTee
+cat exampleTee | byctl tee --expected-size=2MiB example:testTee
 ```

 #### Type in the command line